 These experiences and many others, such as growing up on a farm, serving as a state FFA officer, and my time at two respected universities, have shaped my life and direction deeply.

-And now, I work on the family farm, where we raise beef cattle, Clydesdale horses, and hay, and run Root 61 Communications, writing for several agricultural publications, maintaining websites for nonprofit organizations, and editing agricultural manuals.
-I am a sheep enthusiast and hope new sheep will be appearing on the farm soon.
+And now, I work on the family farm, where we raise sheep, beef cattle, chickens, Clydesdale horses, and hay, and run Root 61 Communications, writing for several agricultural publications, maintaining websites for nonprofit organizations, and editing agricultural manuals.
 The Kiwi Hoosier Blog features stories from these endeavors and more.

 Thank you for stopping by and supporting the work of an idealist checking reality.